MORE MONSTROUS MOVIE MUSIC contains an 18-minute suite from Ray Harryhausen's first solo

 Universal was prone to re-use music from their earlier films, and Tarantula is an

-originally composed for This Island Earth, Dawn At Socorro, Six Bridges To Cross, Tanganyika, Smoke Signal, and other Universal genre films.
-Tarantula’s score is guaranteed to give you the
+composed for This Island Earth, Dawn At Socorro, Six Bridges To Cross, Tanganyika, Smoke Signal, and other Universal genre films.
+Tarantula’s score is guaranteed to give you the creeps, but

 Finally, MORE MONSTROUS MOVIE MUSIC contains a 19-minute suite from the 1961 dinosaur film GORGO, featuring a colorful score from the master of Italian film music, Angelo Francesco Lavagnino.
 The 21 cues range from a gorgeous 'Main